kuleshov/gwaskb/README.md

-GwasKB
+GWASkb
 ------

-GwasKB is a machine-compiled knowledge base of associations between genetic mutations and human traits.
+GWASkb is a machine-compiled knowledge base of associations between genetic mutations and human traits.

 ## Main Results

-GwasKB contains associations in the form of tuples of (`genetic variant`, `trait`, `pvalue`).
+GWASkb contains associations in the form of tuples of (`genetic variant`, `trait`, `pvalue`).
 In our paper, we have selected and analyzed a set of associations that strike a good tradeoff between precision and recall.
 These are found in:

 ```